joba-1/ElectricityMeter/Readme.md

 Enabled if WLED_LEDS is #defined
 If there is either a very high power consumption or power is fed back to the grid, switch on a color coded wled via UDP packets
-Uses the WLED protocol DRGB
+Uses the WLED protocol DRGB.
+The wled status can be seen on the main web page.

-## Set OpenDTU Inverter Limit
+## Dynamic OpenDTU Inverter Limit

 Enabled if DTU_TOPIC is #defined (Topic must match what you used in your OpenDTU firmware).
-Also set INVERTER_SERIAL, e.g. by adapting inverter_template.ini to your inverters serial.
+Also set INVERTER_SERIAL, e.g. by adapting inverter_template.ini to your inverters serial and set MQTT topic DTU_TOPIC/INVERTER_SERIAL/status/limit_dynamic to 1.

 If enabled, it will try to avoid high backfeed to the grid by adjusting the OpenDTU production power limit of your inverter.
 Seems to work fine with my TSOL-M800.
 Should work with all inverters where you can adjust the limit with MQTT topic DTU_TOPIC/INVERTER_SERIAL/cmd/limit_nonpersistent_absolute.
+The status of the dynamic limit can be seen on the main web page.

 ## SML Messages
+Example message from my itron electricity meter
 ```
 //0 1   2   3   4   5  level
 76,